libgdx/libgdx-gradle-template/README.md

 libgdx-gradle-template
 ======================

 Gradle template for libgdx projects that works on the CLI, Eclipse and Intellij IDEA.
+This tempate will eventually replace the libgdx Setup-UI currently in use.
+To get started **[Download the template](https://github.com/libgdx/libgdx-gradle-template/archive/master.zip)** or fork and clone this repository.

 ### A word about Gradle
 [Gradle](http://www.gradle.org/) is a nifty build and dependency managment system.
 A build system allows you to easily